TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

 Is three times my medical bills the value of my personal injury case?

-No. Some insurers use software and some adjusters used to discuss multipliers, but the real value of a case depends on liability, insurance coverage, damages, defenses, and proof.
+Short answer: No. Some insurers use software and some adjusters used to discuss multipliers, but the real value of a case depends on liability, insurance coverage, damages, defenses, and proof.

 What damages can be recovered?

-Maryland personal injury law generally recognizes two broad categories of damages: economic and non-economic.
 Economic damages are measurable financial losses such as medical bills and lost wages.
-Non-economic damages address pain, suffering, inconvenience, physical impairment, and loss of enjoyment of life.
+Non-economic damages address pain, suffering, inconvenience, physical impairment, disfigurement, and loss of enjoyment of life.
 Serious cases may also involve future losses, such as future medical care or diminished earning capacity, but those claims must be supported carefully.

-Our civil justice system recognizes the role of money in compensating injury victims for their loss.
+Our civil justice system recognizes the role of money in compensating injury victims for loss.
 No one would trade health for a check.
-But the law has decided that money is the next best thing.
-When someone is injured, they are entitled to fair compensation under the law.
-We label and quantify what an injured person collects as damages.
+But the law has decided that money is the next available measure.
+Hard numbers matter.
+So does showing how the injury altered daily life.

 Can I recover future medical expenses and future lost wages?

-Yes, Baltimore law allows recovery for future medical expenses, future lost wages, and future earning losses when those losses can be shown with reasonable probability.
-They are not automatic.
-In many instances quite the opposite.
 Because Maryland personal injury claims are resolved one time only, future losses must be documented and presented before settlement or trial.
 If they are not properly asserted and proven, they can be lost forever.

 Baltimore Personal Injury Lawyer Tip #412